Marker Logo

 Locke Boarding House image.
 Click for full size.

-Photographed By Syd Whittle, April 21, 2009
+Photographed by Syd Whittle, April 21, 2009

 11. Locke Boarding House

-This building has been designated as a California State Park.
+This building is a California State Park.

 Credits.
-This page was last revised on February 7, 2023.
+This page was last revised on July 17, 2025.
 It was originally submitted on April 24, 2009, by Syd Whittle of Mesa, Arizona.
-This page has been viewed 2,144 times since then and 36 times this year.
+This page has been viewed 2,608 times since then and 76 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on April 24, 2009, by Syd Whittle of Mesa, Arizona.
 9. submitted on December 27, 2009, by Syd Whittle of Mesa, Arizona.
 10. submitted on April 24, 2009, by Syd Whittle of Mesa, Arizona.
 11. submitted on December 27, 2009, by Syd Whittle of Mesa, Arizona.

 m=18234